baldurbjarnason/raggedy-dev-setup/README.md

 Running `tasks/bundle` will bundle every `.js` file in the root of the project into `dist` using esbuild.
-It additionally will fetch modules over the network (or using deno's cache) just like the browser which means you don't need to install packages locally in any way.
-Modules work just like they do in the browser and the bundler will use your main import map from the `import_map.json` file.
+It additionally will fetch modules over the network (or using deno's cache) just like the browser.

+This means you don't need to install packages locally in any way.
+Modules work just like they do in the browser and the bundler will use the `vendor/import_map.json` file if it exist to find modules, which means that dependencies that have been vendored with `tasks/vendor` should be automatically supported.

-Code-splitting is enabled so imports that are shared by the root entry points will be imported as shared chunks.
+Code-splitting is enabled so imports that are shared by the root entry points will be imported as shared chunks into the `dist/` directory.

 ## Continuous Integration and automated test runs